TVF Resource Center

 Reactive Cotton Dyes

-Reactive dyes have the best color-to-washfastness and are the best dying option for apparel – as long as you don’t want a washed down vintage look.
+Reactive dyes have the best color-to-lightfastness and are the best dying option for apparel fabric – as long as you don’t want a washed down vintage look.
 (Colors do not break down easily.)

 Direct Cotton Dyes